As technology suffuses the enterprise in 2018, CFOs get ready by investing in new technologies, talent and data.

 Is your nonprofit revenue recognition ready?
 The clock is ticking on the date for implementation of Topic 606.

-Nonprofit board members: Gain direction in your stewardship of mission, reputation and resources.
+Get direction in stewarding your organization’s mission, reputation and resources.

-Higher ed trustees: Gain direction in your stewardship of mission, reputation and resources.
+Find guidance for stewardship of your institution’s mission, reputation and resources.

 Register for client-reserved webcast*